Grails (framework): Dynamic tag libraries

 To use a dynamic tag library in a GSP no import tags have to be used.
 Dynamic tag libraries can also be used in JSP files although this requires a little more work.

 Persistence

 Model

-The domain model in Grails is persisted to the database using GORM (Grails Object Relational Mapping).
+The domain model in Grails is GORM (Grails Object Relational Mapping).
 Domain classes are saved in the grails-app/domain directory and can be created using the grails command as shown below: